 To inspire, encourage and empower women in the events, hospitality and related industry to be the best they can be.

-Specifically: Giving 15 women the opportunity to be mentored, encouraged and advised by an industry expert for 1 year, as well as becoming part of a wider community of successful women supporters.
+Specifically: Giving 15 women the opportunity to be mentored, encouraged and advised by an industry expert for one year, as well as becoming part of a wider community of successful women supporters.

 The Fast Forward 15 (FF15) mentoring programme welcomes applications from women in the MICE, hospitality and associated industry.
 Are you …